google/cadvisor/docs/runtime_options.md

 * `--store_container_labels=false` - do not convert container labels and environment variables into labels on prometheus metrics for each container.
 * `--whitelisted_container_labels` - comma separated list of container labels to be converted to labels on prometheus metrics for each container. `store_container_labels` must be set to false for this to take effect.

+## Container envs

+--env_metadata_whitelist="": a comma-separated list of environment variable keys that needs to be collected for containers, only support containerd and docker runtime for now.

 ## Limiting which containers are monitored
 * `--docker_only=false` - do not report raw cgroup metrics, except the root cgroup.
 * `--raw_cgroup_prefix_whitelist` - a comma-separated list of cgroup path prefix that needs to be collected even when `--docker_only` is specified